ibm-cloud-docs/vpc/about-sgx-confidential-computing.md

       - SLES 15.6

 * TDX limitations
-   - When you reboot a TDX-enabled virtual server, the virtual server shuts down.
-The virtual server must be restarted by using the UI or CLI.
+   - When you force a reboot of a TDX-enabled virtual server, the virtual server shuts down.
+You must then restart this virtual server.
    - VNC-console is not supported.
    - Serial-console is not supported.